adevrrc/adev-p2-notes/docs/csharp-oop/static-classes.md

 Up to this point, classes have been considered non-static classes.
 These classes were used to create instances of the type.

-Static classes are like non-static classes, except you cannot create instances of the type.
+**Static classes** are like non-static classes, except you cannot create instances of the type and the class cannot contain any instance members.
+A static class can only contain static class members.

 ## Declaring a Static Class